zanazakaryaie/Cascade_Toolbox/README.md

-# Detection_Toolbox
+# Cascade_Toolbox
-This is a toolbox to train, test, and run object detection algorithms.
+This is a toolbox to train, test, and run HAAR/LBP cascade easily.

 # Dependencies
 - Cmake